makannew/use-delayed-function/README.md

   - Is the delay before calling the `originalFunction`
   - Is in milliseconds
   - If not specified considered as 0
+  - It could be a `useRef` object so delay value loaded from `refObject.current`
-  - If it specified by a prop or state they control delay duration runtime (delay will change if they change).
+  - If it specified by a prop,state or ref, runtime value of delay will change if they change

 - #### `rejectOnCancel`
   - Is an optional boolian parameter.
 If not specified considered as `false`